 The Sleep Foundation defines sleep hygiene as “a variety of different practices and habits that are necessary to have good nighttime sleep quality and full daytime alertness.”
-In tandem with cutting down on caffeine and having a consistent exercise schedule, it would be easier for students to focus on improving many other facets of sleep hygiene such as maintaining a consistent sleep schedule, keeping devices off just before bed, and avoiding lying awake unable to sleep.
+In tandem with cutting down on caffeine and having a consistent exercise schedule, it would be easier for students to focus on improving many other facets of sleep hygiene such as maintaining a consistent sleep schedule, keeping devices off just before bed, using blue light blocking features on technology, and avoiding lying awake unable to sleep.

 And of course, teens who struggle with sleep problems should reach out to a medical professional for more tips, according to the Sleep Foundation.